Forward to Fall

 - We’ve created four flexible Fall 2020 enrollment options to give international students guidance and confidence in planning the next step toward your university education.
 Learn more on the Global Admissions website.

-- We’re working to build flexibility into our academic opportunities because of travel and health mandates placed on our students who are arriving from outside the U.S.
+- We’re working to build flexibility into our academic opportunities because of travel and health mandates placed on our students who are arriving from outside the U.S..
+International students should expect to experience in-person instruction.

-- We’re working to create virtual international experiences if health and safety guidelines continue to restrict study aboard travel opportunities.
+- We’re working to create virtual international experiences if health and safety guidelines continue to restrict study abroad travel opportunities.

 - University-sponsored domestic and international travel is currently restricted.